Fictitious play in zero-sum stochastic games: Proof of : Convergence for the Model-based Setting

-It is instructive to note that the set $\{x\in\mathcal{X}:V(x)=0\}$ is not necessarily the set of equilibria for the continuous-time best response dynamics, \eqref{eq:brd}, if $\tilde{Q}_1 + \tilde{Q}_2 = O$ is not necessarily true.
-However, validity of this candidate function would have implied that for any solution to the best-response dynamics \eqref{eq:brd}, e.g., $\x(t)$, the sum
+It is also instructive to note that the set $\{x:V(x)=0\}$ is not necessarily the set of equilibria for the continuous-time best response dynamics, \eqref{eq:brd}.
+However, validity of this candidate function implies that for any solution to the best-response dynamics \eqref{eq:brd}, the sum

-is asymptotically bounded from above by a scaled version of the maximum norm $\|\tilde{Q}_1 + \tilde{Q}_2\|_{\max}$.
-Later when we focus on discrete-time updates of beliefs on $Q$-functions (at the slow timescale), we will exploit this asymptotic bound and certain contraction properties to show that the beliefs on $Q$-functions sum to zero asymptotically.}
+is asymptotically bounded from above by a scaled version of the maximum norm $\|\tilde{Q}^1 + \tilde{Q}^2\|_{\max}$.
+Later when we focus on discrete-time updates of beliefs on $Q$-functions (at the slow timescale), we will exploit this asymptotic bound to show that the beliefs on $Q$-functions sum to zero asymptotically.

 The following lemma shows that $V(\cdot)$ is indeed a Lyapunov function.